comrade-coop/apocryph/spec/STORAGE.md

 (Document status: draft)

-For Trusted Pods to be a viable platform for deploying confidential applications in production, it needs to provide some guarantees about the longevity of data stored on it.
+For Apocryph to be a viable platform for deploying confidential applications in production, it needs to provide some guarantees about the longevity of data stored on it.

 A naive implementation of persistent storage volumes attached to pods as encrypted partitions stored on the provider's cluster runs two major risks: the provider could (intentionally or not) destroy the stored data, and the provider could (again, intentionally or not) revert the data to an older version thereof, thus potentially exposing the pod to various kinds of double-spend-like attacks.
 The rest of this document attempts to define a protocol for mitigating these risks.